fish-shell/fish-shell/sphinx_doc_src/index.rst

 - If a variable is not explicitly set to be exported or not exported, but has been previously defined, the previous exporting rule for the variable is kept.

-- Otherwise, the variable will not be exported.
+- Otherwise, by default, the variable will not be exported.

 - If a variable has local scope and is exported, any function called receives a _copy_ of it, so any changes it makes to the variable disappear once the function returns.